Vratislav II of Pernštejn

-Vratislav II of Pernštejn (Wratislaw II von Pernstein; 9 July 1530 – 27 October 1582) was a Czech nobleman.
+Vratislav II of Pernštejn (Vratislav II. z Pernštejna, Wratislaw II von Pernstein; 9 July 1530 – 27 October 1582) was a Czech nobleman.
 From 1567 until his death in 1582, he held the office of High Chancellor of Bohemia.
 He was also a member of the Privy Council, and a Knight in the Order of the Golden Fleece.

 Biography

 Vratislav was born on 9 July 1530 in Velké Meziříčí.
 He came from the Bohemian-Moravian noble Pernštejn family.
 His parents were Jan IV of Pernštejn, Governor of Moravia and Count of Kladsko, and his second wife Hedwig of Schellenberg (Hedvika z Šelmberka).

 Little is known about Vratislav's childhood.
 At the age of thirteen, his father sent him to the Viennese court of Emperor Ferdinand I, where he was raised together with the later Emperor Maximilian II, who was three years older than him.
 Together, they took part in the Schmalkaldic War in 1546–1547.
 Through court service and joint trips, including to Spain and Brussels, Vratislav maintained a close relationship of trust with Maximilian II.

 After their father's death in 1548, Vratislav and his brothers inherited his property, which they initially managed together.
 Although their father had been in debt for some time, the properties they inherited made them one of the richest magnates in Bohemia and Moravia at the time.
 They were able to pay off the debts their father had left behind, by selling the County of Kladsko in 1549.
 Despite this, Vratislav and his older brother Jaroslav decided to remain in court service.
 This is probably why they both soon converted to Catholicism, while their younger brother Vojtěch/Adalbert did not convert.